The Cauchy problem of coupled elliptic sine-Gordon equations with noise: Analysis of a general kernel-based regularization and reliable tools of computing: Introduction

 where $\alpha_{i}\in\mathbb{R}_{+},\gamma_{i},\delta_{ij},\sigma_{ij}\in\mathbb{R}$ are physical constants and $f_{i}$ are called forcing functions, $i,j\in\left\{ 1,2\right\} $.

+It is worth noting that in the context of static and long Josephson junctions, $u_{1}$ and $u_{2}$ represent the distribution of two superconducting phase differences between the quantum-mechanical wave functions of four Josephson junctions.
+We herein aim at determining the distribution on the surface in case we only have the interior measurements.}

 There are hundreds of studies on the hyperbolic version of (\ref{eq:1.2})-(\ref{eq:1.3}).
 For instance, Levi et al. \cite{Le84} considered the chaotic behaviors of numerical solutions for the coupled hyperbolic sine-Gordon equations with damped terms.
 The more general system can be regarded as the problem of identification the physical constants by Ha and Nakagiri in \cite{HN02} and the answer for the question of necessary condition to gain optimality for those parameters can be found there.
-Up-to-date, the amount of papers which are related to those problems still increases without cease.
+In some applications we see, the system of coupled hyperbolic sine-Gordon equations is viewed as the generalization of the Frenkel-Kontorova dislocation model in \cite{BK98}.
+On the other side, it can be easily and transparently extended to the soliton excitation in DNA double helices by Yomosa \cite{Yo83}.
+Up-to-date, the amount of papers which are related to those problems still increases without ceasing.
 We, however, stress that the results as far as we know for the elliptic sine-Gordon equations are very scarce.
-In particular, we only find some theoretical and numerical researches, e.g. in \cite{Cap98,Chen03,NS97,Sha92} and references therein.
-Additionally, it should be mentioned that the Cauchy problem for such equations is ill-posed in principle in the sense of Hadamard where the stability of solution fails.
+In particular, we only find some theoretical and numerical researches, e.g. in \cite{Chen03,Cap98,NS97,Sha92,Ray06} and references therein.
+Additionally, it is worth noting that in principle the Cauchy problem for such equations is ill-posed where the stability of solution fails intrinsically.
 Consequently, our analysis will underscore the so-called regularization method.